Xyclade/MachineLearning/Readme.md

 Overfitting can be detected by performing [validation techniques](#validation-techniques) and looking into your data's statistical features, and detecting and removing outliers.

-##### Under-fitting
+##### Underfitting
-When you are turning your data into a model, but are leaving (a lot of) statistical data behind, this is called under-fitting.
+When you are turning your data into a model, but are leaving (a lot of) statistical data behind, this is called underfitting.
 This can happen due to various reasons, such as using a wrong regression type on the data.
 If you have a non-linear structure in the data, and you apply linear regression, this would result in an under-fitted model.
-The left image here below represents a under-fitted regression line where as the right image shows a good fit regression line.
+The left image here below represents a under-fitted regression line whereas the right image shows a good fit regression line.

 <img src="./Images/Under-fitting.png" width="300px" />
 <img src="./Images/Good_Fit.png" width="300px" />

-You can prevent under fitting by plotting the data to get insights in the underlying structure, and using [validation techniques](#validation-techniques) such as [cross validation](#2-fold-cross-validation).
+You can prevent underfitting by plotting the data to get insights in the underlying structure, and using [validation techniques](#validation-techniques) such as [cross validation](#2-fold-cross-validation).

-##### Curse of dimensionality
+#####Curse of dimensionality
 The curse of dimensionality is a collection of problems that can occur when your data size is lower than the amount of features (dimensions) you are trying to use to create your machine learning [model](#model).
 An example of a dimensionality curse is matrix rank deficiency.
 When using [Ordinary Least Squares(OLS)](http://en.wikipedia.org/wiki/Ordinary_least_squares), the underlying algorithm solves a linear system in order to build up a model.
 However if you have more columns than you have rows, solving this system is not possible.
 If this is the case, the best solution would be to get more datapoints or reduce the feature set.

 If you want to know more regarding this curse of dimensionality, [a study focussed on this issue](http://lectures.molgen.mpg.de/networkanalysis13/LDA_cancer_classif.pdf).
-In this study, researchers Haifeng Li, Keshu Zhang and Tao Jiang developed an algorithm that improves cancer classification with very few datapoints in comparison to [support vector machines](http://en.wikipedia.org/wiki/Support_vector_machine) and [random forests](http://en.wikipedia.org/wiki/Random_forest)
+In this study, researchers Haifeng Li, Keshu Zhang and Tao Jiang developed an algorithm that improves cancer classification with very few datapoints in comparison to [support vector machines](http://en.wikipedia.org/wiki/Support_vector_machine) and [random forests](http://en.wikipedia.org/wiki/Random_forest).

 ###Dynamic machine learning
-In almost all literature you can find about machine learning, a static model is generated and validated, and then used for predictions / recommendations.
+In almost all literature you can find about machine learning, a static model is generated and validated, and then used for predictions or recommendations.
 However in practice, this alone would not make a very good machine learning application.
 This is why in this section we will explain how to turn a static model into a dynamic model.
 Since the (most optimal) implementation depends on the algorithm you are using, we will explain the concept rather than giving a practical example.
 Because explaining it in text only will not be very clear we first present you the whole system in a diagram which we will use to explain machine learning and how to make it dynamic.

 <img src="./Images/DynamicMachineLearning.png" />